xirixiz/dsmr-reader-docker/README.md

 ```
 sudo usermod -aG dialout $(whoami)
 ```

+# Docker-compose

+An example docker-compose.yaml file can be found here: https://raw.githubusercontent.com/xirixiz/dsmr-reader-docker/master/docker-compose.yaml

-Then you should modify the docker-compose file with parameters that suit your environment.
+You should modify the docker-compose file with parameters that suit your environment, then run docker-compose afterwards:
-Run docker-compose afterwards:
 ```
 docker-compose up -d
 ```

 After starting the containers with docker-compose, the dashboard is reachable at
 HTTP: http://\<hostname>:7777